We asked Jonathan and Heleen, WEC Cambodia Branch Leaders, about life, leadership, training, and why they do what they do. Watch their story.

 Tasmania, Australia - Worldview

 Find out more about our Training Colleges ministry

-WEC runs five mission training centres around the world, teaching theology, people skills, and everything you need to be ready for effective cross-cultural service.
+WEC runs five training centres around the world, teaching theology, people skills, and everything you need to be ready for effective cross-cultural service.
 The training is not limited to the classroom.
 Students gain hands-on experience of the work of God, through many different ministry opportunities, locally and overseas.
 To be relevant in Christian work, we must continue growing as Christians, and residential living in community is key to developing character and a Christ-like lifestyle.